jsdotcode/projects-list/README.md

 ---
 ## iVerb Project

-_Being not a native english speaker I have sometimes problems remembering all the irreguar verbs coniugation.
-So I made an Api and wesite for learning irregular verbs_
+_Being not a native english speaker I sometimes have problems remembering all the irregular verb conjugation.
+So I made an Api and website for learning irregular verbs_

 **api endpoint**: [https://iverbapi.huckbit.com/api](https://iverbapi.huckbit.com/api)